 On August 7, 2020, IsoEnergy entered into an agreement with International Consolidated Uranium Inc. ("ICU") (formerly NxGold Limited, a company with common directors) to grant ICU the option to acquire a 100% interest in IsoEnergy's Mountain Lake uranium property in Nunavut, Canada ("Option Agreement").
-The Option Agreement is subject to TSXV approval and hence the terms of the Option Agreement are not reflected in the financial statements other than the \$20,000 deposit paid prior to 30 September, 2020.
+This Option Agreement is awaiting ICU shareholder approval and hence the terms of the Option Agreement are not reflected in the financial statements other than the \$20,000 deposit paid prior to December 31, 2020.

 The Mountain Lake property consists of 5,625 hectares and was staked by IsoEnergy in 2016.
-The property contains an historical inferred mineral resource estimate of 8.2 million pounds $U_3O_8$ with an average grade of 0.23% $U_3O_8$ contained in 1.6 million tonnes of mineralization.
+The property contains an historical inferred mineral resource estimate of 8.2 million pounds U_3O_8 with an average grade of 0.23% U_3O_8 contained in 1.6 million tonnes of mineralization.
 Uranium mineralization is hosted within sandstone and dips shallowly from the top of the bedrock down to approximately 180 metres below surface.